hashicorp/terraform-website/content/source/docs/glossary.html.md

 The recipient of a webhook might return information to the requesting system, call other webhooks in response, perform its action silently, or ignore the request entirely.

-Terraform Enterprise uses webhooks in multiple ways.
+Terraform Cloud uses webhooks in multiple ways.
 Most notably:

-- TFE creates webhook configurations on [VCS providers][], so that they send webhook requests to TFE whenever linked [repositories][] receive [pull requests][] or new [commits][]. ([TFE docs: UI/VCS-driven Runs](/docs/enterprise/run/ui.html))
+- Terraform Cloud creates webhook configurations on [VCS providers][], so that they send webhook requests to Terraform Cloud whenever linked [repositories][] receive [pull requests][] or new [commits][]. ([Terraform Cloud docs: UI/VCS-driven Runs](/docs/cloud/run/ui.html))
-- Users can create webhook configurations on TFE [workspaces][], so that TFE will send run notification webhooks to Slack or other external services. ([TFE docs: Run Notifications](/docs/enterprise/workspaces/notifications.html))
+- Users can create webhook configurations on Terraform Cloud [workspaces][], so that Terraform Cloud will send run notification webhooks to Slack or other external services. ([Terraform Cloud docs: Run Notifications](/docs/cloud/workspaces/notifications.html))

 ## Working Directory